The Flaw in Last-Click Attribution: A Guide to Better Measurement

 Danger Zone: Over-Investment in Bottom-Funnel Tactics

-When only the final click reaps the rewards, it's natural for brands to pour more money into tactics closest to the conversion point (e.g., specific search ads or retargeting).
-This often happens at the expense of crucial brand-building activities – the very efforts that cultivate awareness, nurture long-term growth, and build customer loyalty.
+When only the final click reaps the rewards, brands naturally tend to pour more money into tactics closest to the conversion point (e.g., specific search ads or retargeting).
+This often occurs at the expense of crucial brand-building activities.
+These are the very efforts that cultivate awareness, nurture long-term growth, and build customer loyalty.

 The Engagement Mirage: Clicks Aren't Everything

-A high Click-Through Rate (CTR), calculated as (Clicks÷Impressions)×100, might look fantastic.
-A luxury skincare campaign, for instance, might see Google Ads achieving a 7% CTR, seemingly outperforming popular channels like Facebook's 5% and Instagram's 4%.
-But clicks don't automatically equate to genuine interest or purchase intent.
+A high Click-Through Rate (CTR), calculated as (Clicks ÷ Impressions) × 100, might look fantastic.
+For instance, a luxury skincare campaign might see Google Ads achieving a 7% CTR, seemingly outperforming popular channels like Facebook's 5% and Instagram's 4%.
+However, clicks don't automatically equate to genuine interest or purchase intent.

 A cleverly worded or visually appealing ad can attract plenty of clicks without actually moving the needle on valuable actions.
 As one expert noted, "An intriguing ad might get clicks without translating into meaningful action."